 6. Peppermint Oil *Pet Toxicity Warning

 Studies show that wasps are not a fan of mint.
-Add a few drops of peppermint oil to a cotton pad and place them around the outside of your home, under the eaves and under decks, etc. Be certain the cotton pads are secure so they don't blow around your yard or neighborhood.
+Add dip cotton pads in peppermint oil and place them around the outside of your home, under the eaves and under decks, etc. Be certain the cotton pads are secure so they don't blow around your yard or neighborhood.

 *Mint is toxic to pets.
 With that in mind, cats and dogs cannot walk upside down.
 So, it is possible to position minty cotton pads in places that wasps can get to, but that pets can't.
 Just be certain they cannot detach and land in a place that your pets have access to.

 If some little flying pollinators have already claimed territory in your yard, it's important to know whether they're wasps or bees.
 The information above and the picture below will help you make that determination.

 Contact a local beekeeper.
 Beekeepers can safely relocate bees from your property and to a new area where they can live long happy lives and continue pollinating plants.
 Some beekeepers remove all bees, others only honey bees.
 You can find national beekeeper lists here and here.

 3. If It's Wasps

 If a wasp nest can't be ignored and you absolutely must destroy it to protect children or your pets, consider contacting a professional if you are allergic.
 If you're not allergic or decide to go it alone, wait until after dusk (when wasps are less active), wear thick gloves, glasses, layered clothing and a mask.
 Be sure to tuck your pants into your boots.
 It sounds over-the-top, but this will protect you from potential stings.
 Non-toxic options are available, such as plain soap and water.